zeroc-ice/ice/cpp/install/vc71/doc/README.txt

 Setting up Visual Studio .NET to build Ice applications in C++
 --------------------------------------------------------------

+This release requires Visual Studio .NET 2003 Service Pack 1 or later.

 Before you can use Ice in your C++ applications, you first need to configure Visual Studio with the locations of the Ice header files, libraries, and executables.